 My IT career spans 2 decades and I've worn many different hats over the years.
 I am a serial entrepreneur and have launched two startups in The Netherlands.

-I started working with C# and the .NET framework 15 years ago.
+I started using C# and the .NET framework 15 years ago.
 Today I live in Barcelona and spend my time creating online courses to share my knowledge of professional C# programming with a wide audience.